Arush16101999/React-SummarizeAI/README.md

-# Article Summarizer App with ReactJs, ReduxToolkit and Rapid API
+# Article Summarizer App with ReactVite, ReduxToolkit, Tailwind CSS and Rapid API
+Run npm i & npm run dev
 ## Features

 1. Store the Searched URLs in local storage and Display the list of URLs